microsoft/hi-ml/docs/source/histoqc.md

 ## Test run HistoQC

 Run a test run as follows (on only a small set of images to start with).
+The example below works with `.svs` slides, can be changed for other slide formats.

 ```shell
 python -m histoqc /<your_storage_account>/<slides_dataset_folder>/00*/**.svs -n 8 -c <path_to_config_file> -o <target_folder>
 ```

-Argument `slides_dataset_folder` refes to the folder where the slides are stored.
+Argument `slides_dataset_folder` refers to the folder where the slides are stored.
 Argument `-n` specifies the number of parallel processes.
 The argument `-o` specifies the output folder where `histoqc` results will be stored (`results.tsv`, `error.log`, and intermediate result folders).
-The argument `path_to config_file` refers to the `histoqc` config file used for pre-processing the slides.
-The original configs in `histoqc/configs` can be used, such as `config_v2.1.ini` for H&E slides and  `config_ihc.ini` for IHC slides.
+The argument `path_to_config_file` refers to the `histoqc` config file used for pre-processing the slides.
+The original configs in `histoqc/configs` can be used, such as `config_v2.1.ini` for H&E slides and `config_ihc.ini` for IHC slides.**

-For best results with H&E images, we commented out lines 4 and 16 in `config_v2.1.ini` as shown below (pen marking and blur detection modules respectively).
+**For best results with H&E images, we commented out lines 4 and 16 in `config_v2.1.ini` as shown below (pen marking and blur detection modules respectively).

 ```shell
 ; ClassificationModule.byExampleWithFeatures:pen_markings